-In another example, a marketing firm is engaged by the Sky Party to run the general election campaign as the Sky Party is fielding several candidates in the general election.
-The marketing firm designs a communications strategy using a wide range of media including using blimps with an eye-catching design comprising the Sky Party logo and manifesto, internet advertisements, bulk text messages and voice calls through a call centre, boosting the search results of the Sky Party in commonly used Internet search engines, and celebrity endorsement using social media influencers.
+In another example, a marketing firm is engaged by candidate A to run the election campaign.
+The marketing firm designs a communications strategy using a wide range of media including using blimps with an eye-catching design comprising candidate A's image and declaration of policies and ideology, internet advertisements, bulk text messages and voice calls through a call centre, boosting the search results of candidate A in commonly used Internet search engines, and celebrity endorsement using social media influencers.

-The marketing firm directs a social media influencer to post on the account of the social media influencer, a positive post about the political party.
-The social media influencer does so without anything in return as she feels passionately that the political party is best for the country.
-The contents of the post were approved by the political party.
-The message posted on the account of the social media influencer has to bear on its face -
+The marketing firm directs a social media influencer to post on the account of the social media influencer a positive post about candidate A. The social media influencer does so without anything in return as she feels passionately that candidate A is best for the country.
+The contents of the post were approved by candidate A. The message posted on the account of the social media influencer has to bear, on its face -

-- (a) the identity particulars of the social media influencer since she retains ultimate control over what she says or will not say in the post using her account; - (b) the identity particulars of the marketing firm who directed the post to be made; - (c) the identity particulars of the political party which approved the content of the post and who paid for the production and publication of the content; and - (d) the fact that the post is sponsored since the marketing firm's services were paid for despite the social media influencer not receiving any money or money's worth for posting.
+- (a) the identity particulars of the social media influencer since she retains ultimate control over what she says or will not say in the post using her account; - (b) the identity particulars of the marketing firm that directed the post to be made; - (c) the identity particulars of candidate A who approved the content of the post and who paid for the production and publication of the content; and - (d) the fact that the post is sponsored since the marketing firm's services were paid for despite the social media influencer not receiving any money or money's worth for posting.

-Even if the marketing firm refuses any payment for running the general election campaign, whether in cash or in kind, all posts by the social media influencer that the marketing firm has produced and distributed for the Sky Party must bear all the abovementioned particulars except the fact that the post is sponsored.
+Even if the marketing firm refuses any payment for running the election campaign, whether in cash or in kind, all posts by the social media influencer that the marketing firm has produced and distributed for candidate A must bear all the abovementioned particulars except the fact that the post is sponsored.

 Even if the social media influencer was contracted and remunerated by the marketing firm to post the content, her identity particulars should still be shown, as she has control over making the content available using her account and authorises the publication.

-The blimps showing the design comprising the Sky Party logo and manifesto are arranged by the marketing firm to be deployed by tethering to grounds outside several shopping centres.
+The blimps showing the design comprising candidate A's image and declaration of policies and ideology are arranged by the marketing firm to be deployed by tethering to grounds outside several shopping centres.
 A specialised balloonist business is contracted by the marketing firm to carry out the deployment.
-The design depicted on the blimp is produced by an in-house artist of the marketing firm and is approved by the Sky Party with a few edits.
-The message on the blimp has to bear on its face -
+The design depicted on the blimp is produced by an in-house artist of the marketing firm and is approved by candidate A with a few edits.
+The message on the blimp has to bear, on its face -

-- (a) the identity particulars of the marketing firm that made the arrangements for the blimp to be deployed; - (b) the identity particulars of the Sky Party which approved the design and that paid the marketing firm to design a communications strategy which included the use of blimps; - (c) the identity particulars of the specialised balloonist business if it printed the design on the balloon signs supplied; and - (d) the fact that the election advertising is sponsored since the use of blimps and the grounds around the shopping centres had to be paid for.
+- (a) the identity particulars of the marketing firm that made the arrangements for the blimp to be deployed; - (b) the identity particulars of candidate A who approved the design and who paid the marketing firm to design a communications strategy which included the use of blimps; - (c) the identity particulars of the specialised balloonist business if it printed the design on the balloon signs supplied; and - (d) the fact that the election advertising is sponsored since the use of blimps and the grounds around the shopping centres had to be paid for.